This thread brings together resources and advice for helping people to get started with reading.

 Sources of Reading Material

-The ethos behind them is that you should be reading material that’s pretty easy for you; that way you’ll read lots, enjoy the experience, and want to read even more.
-If you’ve picked the right level you may not know the occasional word, but you should be able to infer the meaning without looking it up, from the context and the illustrations.
+The idea is that you should be reading material that’s pretty easy for you; that way you’ll read lots, enjoy the experience, and want to read even more.
+At the right level you may not know the occasional word, but should be able to infer the meaning from the context and the illustrations without looking it up.

-A Japanese Reader - actually a single book covering an absurdly huge range of difficulty over 75 ‘lessons’ from absolute beginner through advanced texts on more niche topics
+A Japanese Reader - a single book covering a huge range of difficulty over 75 ‘lessons’, from absolute beginner through advanced texts on more niche topics - see Saruko’s review

-The Tadoku site also provides a list of suggested native titles you should be able to tackle if you can manage X level in their Graded Reader series.
+Once you feel comfortable with a given level, Tadoku Supporters provides a list of suggested native titles you should be able to tackle tadoku-style.

 - 10分で読めるお話 (6 grades)